 Student Image – Karen Albert

-Alberta Photography Workshop in Drumheller Alberta
+4-Day Southern Alberta Photography Workshop

-- Where: Drumheller Alberta
+- Where: Drumheller, Alberta

-- Why: to expand your photographic horizons, meet some new friends, learn a trick or two and have lots of fun
+- Why: To expand your photographic horizons, meet some new friends, learn a trick or two and have lots of fun.

 - Max Group Size: 8

-- Remaining Spots: 6
+- Remaining Spots: Cancelled due to Covid-19

 Learn and practice night photography to dazzle your family and friends!
-Even if you’ve never done night photography this workshop will help you learn some ins and outs of shooting at night, and once again, on site help as you’re shooting.
+Even if you’ve never done night photography this workshop will help you learn some ins and outs of shooting at night, and once again, on-site help as you’re shooting.